background

 Therefore, the equity of a public company, or shares (i.e., partial ownership stakes), can be freely traded in the secondary markets by institutional investors like hedge funds and retail investors—albeit the portion of the ownership stake is marginal on a relative basis.

-The regulations are intended to ensure the financial reporting of public companies is fully transparent and management (and their auditors) remain accountable to stakeholders.
+The regulations are intended to ensure the financial reporting of public companies is fully transparent and that management (and their auditors) remain accountable to stakeholders.

 Private Equity vs. Venture Capital: Comparative Analysis